chris-erb/AI-Based-Arduino-Car/README.md

 # Road Line Detection Results

-This repository demonstrates the performance and evaluation metrics of a road line detection model.
+This repository demonstrates the performance and evaluation metrics of a trained road line detection model in YOLOv8.
 Below are the results including confusion matrices, evaluation curves, and loss metrics during training.

 ***Note: 'curved-road-line' detection was not implemented in the final implementation due to the poor depth of the ESP32***